Jurassic Park Logo

 Jurassic Park LogoJurassic Park Logo PNG

-The famous Jurassic Park logo looks like an artifact of the dinosaur era because the franchise is dedicated to this time.
-The graphic sign creates an atmosphere of tension and anticipation of new dangerous adventures.
+The famous Jurassic Park logo looks like an artifact of the dinosaur era because the franchise is set in that time.
+The graphic sign creates an atmosphere of tension and anticipation of new, dangerous adventures.
 This is the most suitable symbol for stories about dinosaurs.

 Jurassic Park: Brand overview